The LORD had said to Abram, “Go from your country, your people and your father’s household to the land I will show you.

-Twice in chapter 12 we see Abram build an alter. (v.7-8) When we build an alter to the Lord, or in your life and my life, when we go to the alter, that’s when we’re altered.
+Twice in chapter 12 we see Abram build an alter. (v.7-8) When we build an altar to the Lord, or in your life and my life, when we go to the altar, that’s when we’re altered.
 That’s when I’m changed into the man God desires me to become.
 That’s when you’re changed.
 That’s when you’re cleansed.
 That’s where you’re renewed!

 4) Continual Choice

 From there he went on toward the hills east of Bethel and pitched his tent, with Bethel on the west and Ai on the east. (v.8) The name Bethel means house of God.
 The name Ai means house of ruin, heap, or dump.
 Abram had choices before him as we all do, every day.
 The house of God on the West, and the house of ruin on the East.